-We have reviewed the accompanying interim condensed statement of financial position of Allied Cooperative Insurance Group (ACIG) - a Saudi Joint Stock Company (the "Company") as at 31 March 2023 and the related interim condensed statement of income and comprehensive income for the three-month period then ended and interim condensed statement of changes in equity and cashflows for the three-month period then ended and other explanatory notes (the "interim condensed financial statements").
-Management is responsible for the preparation and presentation of this interim condensed financial statements in accordance with International Accounting Standard 34 - "Interim Financial Reporting" ("IAS 34") that is endorsed in the Kingdom of Saudi Arabia.
+We have reviewed the accompanying interim condensed statement of financial position of Allied Cooperative Insurance Group (A Saudi Joint Stock Company) ("the Company") as at June 30, 2023, the related interim condensed statements of income and comprehensive income for the three and six month periods then ended, and the interim condensed statements of changes in equity and cash flows for the six month period then ended, and the related notes which form integral part of these interim condensed financial statements.
+Management is responsible for the preparation and fair presentation of these interim condensed financial statements in accordance with International Accounting Standard ("IAS") 34, 'Interim Financial Reporting' as endorsed in the Kingdom of Saudi Arabia.
 Our responsibility is to express a conclusion on these interim condensed financial statements based on our review.